SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

 # Getting started with EPM

-This tutorial will provide a brief introduction on the EPM architecture and how you can use many EPM specific features.
+This tutorial will provide a brief introduction on how you can use many EPM-specific features.

 Expected duration: 30 minutes